BioCLIP: A Vision Foundation Model for the Tree of Life: Experiments

 \subsection{Can \modelname{} Classify More Than Species?}

-\modelname{} is trained on a (contrastive) species-classification objective, which might limit its downstream use beyond species classification.
-We consider plant diagnosis with the PlantVillage and PlantDoc datasets, which require classifying both species and the disease present (if any).

-Large-scale data labeling is expensive in biology, but biologists always label several instances for use in field guides or museum collections.
+\modelname{} is trained on a (contrastive) species-classification objective, which might limit its use beyond species classification.
+We consider plant diagnosis with the PlantVillage and PlantDoc datasets, which require classifying both species and disease (if any).
+Large-scale data labeling is expensive, but biologists always label several instances for field guides or museum collections.
 Few-shot classification is thus an ideal setting for this sort of task transfer.

-\textbf{Results}.
-We find that \modelname{} outperforms baselines at classifying plant diseases based on visual symptoms, in both zero-shot and few-shot settings (see the PlantVillage and PlantDoc columns in \cref{tab:classification-results}).

-Notably, while \citet{radford2021learning} find that CLIP one-shot and two-shot classification is often worse than zero-shot (because few-shot settings cannot use the semantic information in the class name), \modelname{} has learned useful visual representations that are useful even with only one labeled example: \modelname{'s} mean one-shot accuracy is 9.1\% higher than zero-shot accuracy.
+\textbf{Results}. \modelname{} outperforms baselines at classifying plant diseases based on visual symptoms, in both zero-shot and few-shot settings (see PlantVillage and PlantDoc in \cref{tab:classification-results}).
+While \citet{radford2021learning} find that CLIP one-shot and two-shot classification is often worse than zero-shot (because few-shot settings cannot use the semantic information in the class name), \modelname{} has learned useful visual representations that are useful even with only one labeled example: \modelname{'s} mean one-shot accuracy is 9.1\% higher than zero-shot accuracy.